chocolate eggs & bunnies & pregnancy & blood: happy Easter!

 voyeuristic Hopper: Night Windows (1928)

-But if Hopper’s most discussed and shared works now are those where we seem to catch, as we do from a train window, a momentary glimpse of a life that is utterly separate from our own.
-It’s a feeling I associate with childhood and (very) specifically, with travelling through Edinburgh in the winter and seeing glimpses of people at windows and the high ceilings in Georgian houses in the new town when Christmas decorations were up.
+Hopper’s most discussed and shared works now are those where we seem to catch, as we do from a train window, a momentary glimpse of a life that is utterly separate from our own.
+It’s a feeling I strongly associate with childhood and (very) specifically, with travelling through Edinburgh in the winter and seeing glimpses of people at windows and the high ceilings in the big Georgian townhouses in the New Town when their Christmas decorations were up.
 Who were all these people?
+What were their lives like?
+Why was this such a melancholy experience?
+Who knows.

 *Christopher Isherwood, Goodbye To Berlin, in The Berlin Novels, Minerva 1992, p.
 243.